 Read More: Different Types of Taxes in India

-If the return is filed after due date, but before 31 December, then you will have to pay Rs.
+If the return is filed after the due date, but before 31 December, then you will have to pay Rs.
 5000 as fees, while in other cases the fee would be Rs.
 10,000.
 If your total yearly income is not more than Rs.
-5 lakh, then fee payable would be Rs.
+5 lakh, then the fee payable would be Rs.
 1,000.

 - Delay in Processing of Return on Income

 When you file the return and verification is done, the Income Tax Department’s Central Processing Centre, Bengaluru, processes the ITR.
 It is then that your tax liability or refund is analyzed.
-Thus, if you delay in filing the return, there will be delay in receipt of the tax refund.
+Thus, if you delay in filing the return, there will be a delay in receipt of the tax refund.